Cleod9/elevatorjs/Readme.md

 ## To Perform a Build ##

-With [Node.js](https://nodejs.org/) installed on your system, run `npm install` from within the project folder.
-Then execute this command:
+With [Node.js](https://nodejs.org/) installed on your system, run `npm install` from within the project folder to install its dependencies.
+Then `elevator.js` can be recompiled via the following this command:

-`node node_modules/as3js/bin/as3jsc -src ./as3 -o elevator.js`
+`node build`

 Open `elevator.htm` to view.

-(You can install as3js as global module to save time, just ensure that it's version 0.1.0)

 ----------